 As well, the Eagles participate – sometimes with attendance and sometimes via the Junior ‘B’ director – in the BC Amateur Hockey Association’s annual general meeting.
 The Association, along with the association with our peer teams and other leagues in the province, provides us with many opportunities to improve our game and our organization.

-The Eagles have enjoyed a close affiliation with many teams in both the BC Hockey Association and the Western Hockey League, working closely with team officials in directing players to the opportunities available to them via our organizations.
-Many Eagles graduates have moved up to play on Junior ‘A’, WHL teams, and European teams, and many graduates – including Kris Beech, Shea Weber, Cody Franson, Derek Engelland, Adrian Veideman, Kris Hogg, Andrew Ebbett and Andrew Kozek –have played or are currently playing in the NHL.
+The Eagles have enjoyed a close affiliation with many teams in both the BCHL and the WHL, working closely with team officials in directing players to the opportunities available to them via our organizations.
+Many Eagles graduates have moved up to play on Junior A, WHL, and European teams, and many graduates – including Kris Beech, Shea Weber, Cody Franson, Derek Engelland, Adrian Veideman, Kris Hogg, Andrew Ebbett and Andrew Kozek, have been drafted or have played or are currently still playing in the NHL.
 Still others have moved up to play college hockey, on full or partial scholarships.

-In its 22-year history, the Eagles have failed only once – in its 2015-16 season – to make the playoffs.
-Twice, they were provincial champions which qualified them to attend the Western Canada Championships (for junior ‘B’ teams, the equivalent of the Stanley Cup.)
+In its 25+ year history, the Eagles have twice been crowned the Cyclone Taylor provincial champions which qualified them to attend the Western Canada Championships (the Stanley Cup for Jr B teams).
 The first time, they finished fourth at the Westerns, and the second time, they won it all.
 The Sicamous Eagles have also hosted the Western Canada Championships, a major undertaking which took a year to plan, prepare, organize and implement.

 The success of our organization on the ice is in large part due to the coaching/management crew we have assembled.
 This team of highly qualified and dedicated volunteers is committed to implementing the Club’s policies and programs – and their focus and drive to develop players to their full potential is the cornerstone of our team’s success on the ice, year after year.

 Many of our players come from outside the community, are billeted in local homes, attend our school, and participate in our community.
-We have a stringent discipline code for all Eagles players, with zero tolerance for drug and alcohol use, an 11 p.m. curfew, the need to maintain school marks, and the requirement to exercise exemplary conduct and behaviour on the ice, in the home, and in the community.
+We have a stringent discipline code for all Eagles players, with zero tolerance for drug and alcohol use, a 10 pm curfew, the need to maintain school marks, and the requirement to exercise exemplary conduct and behavior on the ice, in the home, and in the community.
 Players take considerable pride in wearing an Eagles’ jersey.

 Off ice, too, the Eagles organization has proved to be a tremendous success.
 We have built a solid reputation in the community, and the community is obviously proud to have a successful junior hockey team as part of its make-up.

-Over the years, we have also pursued other fundraising opportunities – everything from flipping hamburgers to selling fireword to raffle ticket sales.
-A few years back, we were successful in acquiring a bus charter licence, thus providing not only funds for our operation but also providing a valuable service to the community.
-We also have a licence to operate a beer garden during our 26 home games, providing another source of revenue for the club.
+Over the years, we have also pursued other fundraising opportunities – everything from flipping hamburgers to selling firewood to raffle ticket sales.
+A few years back, we were successful in acquiring a bus charter license, thus providing not only funds for our operation but also providing a valuable service to the community.
+We also have a license to operate a beer garden during our 26 home games, providing another source of revenue for the club.

 There it is.
 In a nutshell.
 The Sicamous Eagles Junior B Hockey Club – who we are and what we do.